Why Shade Matters at Nationals Park

 Nationals Park Sun and Shade Overview

-Nationals Park has a nearly due-east-facing orientation (87°), meaning home plate faces almost directly west and center field points almost directly east.
-This is one of the most eastward-facing orientations in MLB, and it creates particularly favorable shade conditions on the third base side.
+Nationals Park has a north-northeast-facing orientation (30°), meaning home plate faces south-southwest and center field points north-northeast.
+This orientation puts the sun behind the seating bowl for much of an afternoon game, and it creates particularly favorable shade conditions behind home plate.

-Because the stadium faces almost due east, the third base side of the park faces almost due north.
-The sun over Washington DC tracks through the southern sky throughout the day — due south at midday, moving into the southwest in the afternoons — and the third base sections facing north are positioned almost exactly away from that arc.
-This gives the third base side consistent, reliable shade throughout most of the afternoon.
+Because the stadium faces north-northeast, home plate faces south-southwest — toward the afternoon sun.
+The sun over Washington DC tracks through the southern sky throughout the day — due south at midday, moving into the southwest in the afternoons — so the seats behind home plate, tucked under the upper deck and facing away from the field toward that arc, sit in the shadow the grandstand casts.
+This gives the seats behind home plate consistent, reliable shade throughout most of the afternoon, while the third base side and outfield trend into the sun.

 The upper deck at Nationals Park wraps around the full infield from first base to third base, creating substantial overhangs above the lower bowl.
-Third base side lower deck sections, beneath the overhang and facing north, are among the most reliably shaded seats in the ballpark.
+Lower deck sections behind home plate, beneath the overhang, are among the most reliably shaded seats in the ballpark.

 Best Shaded Sections